Martingonn/SentinelXP/README.md

 <br>Pyinstaller (for compiling .py into .exe),
 <br>Libraries for every script
 <br>------------------------------------------
 <br>1.
-Install BuildToolsXXXX.iso to your Windows XP machine.
+Install BuildTools.iso to your Windows XP machine.
+Here is the <a href=https://github.com/Martingonn/SentinelXP/blob/main/Build/Build%20Tools/BuildTools.iso>link (still on repo)</a>
 <br>2.
 Run the Python 2.7 installer, add it to System Path.
 <br>3.
 Extract all of the libraries.
 <br>4.
 Run "python setup.py install" in the library folder to install it.